 - Doesn’t Damage the Oyster’s Flesh: Oysters can be very tough to crack into, which is one reason why you need a knife specially adapted to the purpose.
 Remember, you aren’t cutting as much as you’re levering open.
 An oyster knife’s flat but pointed end can penetrate and then open without snapping at the tip; more importantly, the tip won’t be sharp enough to cut into the oyster’s flesh.

 - Doesn’t Damage Your Flesh: It isn’t only the oyster’s flesh you need to worry about.
 You’ll be exerting quite a lot of pressure as you open oysters, and a slip can wound the hand.
-It’s why you should wear gloves as you cut, but a regular knife will usually be sharp enough to cut through and cause serious injury.
+That’s why you should wear gloves as you cut, but a regular knife will usually be sharp enough to cut through and cause serious injury that might require you to contact your family medicine doctor for help.
 An oyster knife won’t be sharp enough to do that.

 - Reduces Fatigue: Oyster knives are ergonomically designed for the grip-and-twist motion needed to open an oyster, so you can shuck them fast without exerting too much pressure.